statamic/v2-docs/content/pages/3.guides/2.upgrading-from-v1/index.md

 ### File and folder naming conventions

 - Filename order keys are **always** delimited with a period before the slug.
 For example: `2015-12-25.christmas.md` and `2.about/index.md`.
 You can use a tool like [Name Mangler][name-mangler] to batch all these at once _and_ confirm that the output is right before you do it.
+- Remove any leading zeros in folder names, for example if you used [statamic-pageorder](https://github.com/jannisg/statamic-pagereorder) before
 - Rename `page.md` files to `index.md`.
 - Convert any pages that aren't in the `folder/index.md` format (e.g. `/about/team.md` becomes `/about/team/index.md`).